 The deadline for applications is 11.59pm on 15 January 2024.

 If you apply by this date, you will receive your child’s school offer on National Offer Day (16 April 2024).

 - Last year there were over 700 late applicants.
 If you apply late, you are much less likely to be offered a place at one of your preferred schools.

 - The late application policy, detailed in the admission arrangements, will apply to those applications made after the closing date.

 If your address changes after the 15 January deadline, you have until 1 February to either amend your original application or submit a new one.
-In both cases, you’ll need to contact the admissions team to do this, as the parent portal won’t be open during this time.
+You can do this via the parent portal.

 You’ll need to be living in the new property by 1 February and send us either a full copy of a signed tenancy agreement or a copy of your purchase completion letter.